 At the end of the operation a pad or shield may be put over your eye to protect it.
-Most patients are able to go home the same day as their operation or the next day.
+Most patients are able to go home the same day as their operation.

 Pain

 If you have any discomfort or pain in the eye following surgery it should be relatively mild and should be settled by using a common painkiller such as Paracetamol.
 Do not exceed the recommended dose on the packet.